The Investigator Architype Is Described as

 Your independence is an admirable quality that allows you to accomplish tasks without needing assistance from others, but you do not always have to go it alone.
 When working toward collective goals, it can be beneficial to hear input from others.
 Leaving space for collaboration and conversations with your team will bring more ideas to the table for you to consider.
 Your keen mind can then fit pieces of many good ideas together into one excellent idea, like solving a puzzle.

 While you often feel the need to retreat into your own space in order to gain clarity and the energy to keep moving forward, sometimes turning away from collaborative opportunities with your team can deprive you of the shared excitement and generation of new ideas.
 There is nothing wrong with taking time for yourself, but there is something to be gained in sharing spaces with like-minded individuals.

 Life is not always easy for the investigator.
 Your desire to remain self-sufficient can make asking for help feel like admitting defeat, and it can be difficult to work closely with others when doing so leaves you feeling exhausted.
 You strive for perfection in all you do, but sometimes you feel like you can’t try something until you know you will do it perfectly, and that pressure can impede your progress.

 Investigators make good detectives, crisis negotiators, secret agents, researchers, and philosophers.

-Spencer Reid in Criminal Minds
+Spencer Criminal Minds

 Can I allow space for collaboration, or do I need time to think on my own?